aromatt/astrocache/README.md

 While `funcache` handles most situations in application code, there is a gotcha related to referencing functions as values.

-Other functions referenced within your decorated function are only inspected if they are called, passed in, or defined in your cached function.
+Functions referenced within your cached function are only inspected if your cached function does any of these:
+* Receives the referenced function as an argument
+* Calls the referenced function
+* Contains the definition of the referenced function

 Here are some examples to illustrate this: